Red Cross issues severe weather safety tips for RI residents

 PROVIDENCE, R.I.
-(WLNE) — Following severe weather alerts for Rhode Island, The American Red Cross is urging residents to exercise caution.
+(WPRI) — Following severe weather alerts for Rhode Island, the American Red Cross is urging residents to exercise caution.

 With a risk of flooding in some areas, and for those living in a neighborhood prone to flooding, The American Red Cross is offering tips to residents to keep themselves and their families safe.